Gandi-IDE/scratch-vm/README.md

 ### Runtime.setInterpolation / VirtualMachine.setInterpolation

-Toggles frame interpolation, an experimental feature that tries to make project motion smoother without making the script tick rate.
+Toggles frame interpolation, an experimental feature that tries to make project motion smoother without changing the script tick rate.

+There is an event for changes on Runtime and VirtualMachine: INTERPOLATION_CHANGED

 ### Runtime.setCompilerOptions / VirtualMachine.setCompilerOptions